 One step up is a self-propelled model.
 You still walk behind these mowers and steer them, but they have an additional motor to power the wheels.
 Some machines even boast variable speeds for more control as you mow.
 This enables these mowers to tackle yards up to a half-acre in size.

 If you need to maintain a large lawn of up to 2 acres, a riding mower is the way to go.
 Most of these machines are of the zero-turn variety: They can turn on a dime, mow fast and offer lots of cutting power.
-And theeven lets you add up to six battery packs at once.
+And the latest model from Ego even lets you add up to six battery packs at once.
 The company says this enables the mower to handle up to 5 acres without a recharge.

 The upfront price

-Electric lawn mowers can cost as little as $230 for a.
+Electric lawn mowers can cost as little as $230 for a bare-bones model.
 Keep in mind that this is the price for just the mower itself: Batteries and charger are not included.
-Expect to pay between for a kit that includes at least one battery pack and charger.
+Expect to pay between $400 and $500 for a kit that includes at least one battery pack and charger.

 Save money over time